-Created to unlock the keys to successfully taking a brand to market, May 22nd’s 3-Tier Wine Symposium, produced by Wine Industry Network (WIN), did just that, taking audience members through the building blocks of creating a successful bid to market.
+Created to unlock the keys to successfully taking a brand to market, the 3-Tier Wine Symposium, produced by Wine Industry Network (WIN), did just that, taking audience members through the building blocks of creating a successful bid to market.
 Unique in its focus on small producers, their use of technology quickly backed that up, as symposium goers used their cell phones to fill out polls online, with real time results showing that the vast majority of attendees were well under a 10,000-case production level.
 Stated goals for the day were to provide new perspectives, create new ideas, and give wineries a good start at an implementable plan of action.

 Opening remarks were made by George Christie, President and CEO of WIN, followed by remarks from moderator Laura Webb, of Okos Partners.
 Webb jumped right into the first session, giving a 30,000 foot overview on distribution for the audience.
 Panelists’ discussion centered on legal issues, challenges in today’s market environment, and the evolution of the distribution network.

 LibDib’s Cheryl Durzy discussed her company’s disruptive distribution mechanism, which has already caused a shift for many producers, her goal being, “A technology solution, with 3-tier access for all” added to, “one case at a time brand building.”

 The next session focused on the distributor mindset, and audience members were able to learn what happens from the distributor’s side, learning about the thought process and costs that go into the incubation of a new brand.
 Understanding what the distributor needs from a winery seeking to retain them was a crucial component.
 Doing your research and having a plan are of paramount importance to the distributors.
 Noted Jeff Roth, of VP of Breakthrough Beverage Group, “What three or four brands do you want to be next to on the shelf.
 These are the conversations [with your distributor] that you need to have.”